Instinct28/Instinct28/README.md

 A quick learner, with strong creative and analytical skills.
 Equipped with a diverse and promising skill-set.
 Good collaborator and outstanding team player, comfortable working in a fast-moving, culturally diverse, and globally distributed team environment.
-Aspiring to solve real-world challenges using technology My skills include:
+Aspiring to solve real-world challenges using technology.

+My skills include:
-Data Structures and Algorithms
+Data Structures and Algorithms.

-Competitive Programming
+Competitive Programming.

-Full-stack Web Development
+Full-stack Web Development.

 Additionally, I am also an active competitive programmer, who regularly participates in programming competitions on CodeChef.